Games & Quizzes

 /ˈīsəˌlādəd/

 far away from other places.
-To separate something from another substance.
+To keep in a place or situation apart from others.

 /əˈɡlo͞otnādiv/